solygambas/graphql-blogging-api/README.md

 - making sure the necessary data is always provided with fragments.
 - enabling pagination (first, last, skip, before, after) and sorting (orderBy: field_ASC or field_DESC).
 - synchronizing available sorting operations with prisma-graphql-import.
-- creating 3 project stages with env-cmd and prisma deploy : development, test and production.
+- creating 3 project stages with env-cmd and prisma deploy: development, test and production.
 - writing test suites for User, Post and Comment with Jest.
 - seeding the database with test data, cleaning dummy data before each test and handling authentication.
 - using GraphQL variables to avoid duplicate code.